AlexFr062/samples/STM32/startup_code/readme.md

 ## How to get the main function working

-Using debugger, we can see that the program crashes and out `Default_handler` is called.
+Using debugger, we can see that the program crashes and our `Default_handler` is called.
 Comparing two `Reset_handler` functions, I see the following Assembly lines:

 ```
 bl  SystemInit         /* in the beginning*/
 bl __libc_init_array   /* before main function */
 ```
 `SystemInit` can be found in the project.
 Search for `__libc_init_array` in the project doesn't give any results.
-There are several discussions regaring `__libc_init_array` in the WEB.
-I call bothe functions:
+There are several discussions regaring `__libc_init_array` in the WEB, with some explanations.
+I call both functions:

 ```
 void SystemInit(void);